 Wearing colours that really work on you can make a huge difference to the way you look.
 But I never want to tell a client “you must wear” or “you can’t wear”.
 What tends to happen is, that when you start wearing colours that you look fabulous in your confidence in wearing colour grows.
 Plus, as you start to get more compliments, you tend to reach for those colours more – who doesn’t want to get told how great they look?

 I have fewer clothes in my wardrobe now but I feel as though I have far more choice. – and I love the colours.
 I look forward to trying different colour combinations or adding accent colours with accessories .
 I love the feeling of ‘having something to wear’ rather than not knowing what to wear or how to wear it.
 I met up with some former colleagues for lunch recently.
 One said I looked great in fact she said she hardly recognised me!
 As I was leaving she said ‘ I know what the difference is.
 It’s the colours!

-Anne continued her style journey by using the Monthly Wardrobe Builder Service to add colour to her existing wardrobe and create a capsule wardrobe of items that give her endless outfit options.
+Anne continued her style journey by using the Monthly Wardrobe Builder Service (currently closed, see other services available here) to add colour to her existing wardrobe and create a capsule wardrobe of items that give her endless outfit options.
 We expanded on the navy and grey she already had.
 Below are some of the items I chose for Anne and how she has styled them.

 Anne has the confidence now to create new outfits by mixing the colours she now has in her wardrobe – and she is doing it brilliantly!

 Hopefully using a real client has shown you how you can make colour work for you.

 Get my free download to wearing colour and access to my ebook library, by clicking the button below.
 You will be subscribed to my popular newsletter, but can unsubscribe at any time.